Transaction screen

 Transfer to (transfer mode)

 The destination account.
 Cross-currency transfers prompt for the target-side amount so the FX rate is captured per row.
+The destination amount is prefilled from the stored rate and stays editable; its calculator opens with the source leg pinned, so typing the received amount adjusts the implied rate live.

 Split rows (split mode)